PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppege-needs-a-refresher.md

 >
 > Evolutionists sometimes claim that items in the above list, particularly 5 through 9, help the theory because they create opportunities for evolution.
 This is like saying that duplicating a dictionary, or splitting it in half, allows for new words with new meanings to “emerge.”
 Such question-begging is unlikely to convince a critical thinker.

-The dictionary example is lame.
+The dictionary example is particularly lame.

 > Does Positive Selection Exist?